RaadAldakhil/Journal/programmerplus-tips.md

 ***

+### Time Management Tips
+1. Have a plan!
+2. Prioritize Tasks!
+3. Divide larger tasks!
+4. Delegate if needed!
+5. Cultivate Discipline!
+6. Be wary of multitasking!
+7. Plan daily downtime!

+***

+### Bad Habits To Avoid as a Programmer
+1. Not taking enough break!
+2. Refusing to ask for help!
+3. Writing dirty code!
+4. Bad work/life balance!
+5. Not learning from mistakes!
+6. Giving up too soon!
+7. Not taking constructive criticism!

+***

+### Algorithms Every Programmer Should Know
+1. **Sort Algorithins:** Sorting is the one of most heavily studied concepts in Computer Science.
+Idea is to arrange the items of a list in a specific order.
+Though every major programming language has built-in sorting libraries, it comes in handy if you know how they work. *[Merge Sort, Quick Sort, Bucket Sort, Heap Sort, Counting Sort, Insertion Sort]*
+2. **Search Algorithms:** This is another important category of algorithms which are essential for many real-world applications.
+There is fewer algorithms here, compare to sorting ones. *[Linear search, Binary Search, Depth First Search(DFS), Breadth First Search(BFS)]*
+3. **Hashing:** Hash lookup is currently the most widely used technique to find appropriate data by key or ID.
+We access data by its index. *[Hash Map, Hash Table, Dictionary]*
+4. **Dynamic Programming:** Dynamic programming (DP) is a method for solving a complex problem by breaking it down into simpler subproblems.
+We solve the subproblems, remember their results and using them we make our way to solve the complex problem, quickly. *[Duckworth-Lewis method, Floyd's All-Pairs shortest path algorithm]*
+5. **String Matching & Parsing:** Pattern matching/searching is one of the most important problem in Computer Science.
+There have been a lot of research on the topic. *[KMP Algorithm (String Matching), Regular Expression (String Parsing)]*

+***

+### Golden Rules for Becoming a Better ProgrammerPlus
+1. Don't be afraid to ask for help!
+2. Don't repeat yourself!
+3. Share knowledge with others!
+4. Name identifiers to say what they are for!
+5. Don't use magic number or string literals!
+6. Follow the Convention!
+7. Read other people's code!

+***

+### Most Popular Programming Paradigms
+1. **Object-Oriented Programming (00P):** Object-oriented programming is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as properties; and code, in the form of procedures, often known as methods.
+2. **Functional Programming:**  Functional programming is a programming paradigm of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+3. **Structured Programming:** Structured programming is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of the structured control flow constructs of selection and repetition, block structures and subroutines.
+4. **Procedural Programming:** Procedural programming is a programming paradigm, derived from structured programming, based upon the concept of the procedure call.
+Procedures, also known as routines or functions, simply contain a series of computational steps to be carried out.
+5. **Imperative Programming:** Imperative programming is a programming paradigm that uses statements that change a program's state.
+In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
+6. **Declarative Programming:** Declarative programming is a programming paradigm of building the structure and elements of computer programs that expresses the logic of a computation without describing its control flow.
+7. **Event-driven Programming:** Event-driven programming is a programming paradigm in which the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs/threads.
+8. **Aspect-oriented Programming:** Aspect-oriented programming is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.

+***

+### Subjects Software Developers Should Know
+1. **Object Oriented Analysis & Design:** For better maintainability, reusability and faster development, the most well accepted approach, shortly GOAD and its SOLID principals are very important for software development.
+2. **Design Patterns:** Design patterns are standard and most effective solutions for specific problems.
+If you don't want to reinvent the wheel, you should learn them.
+3. **Data Structures & Algorithms:** Data structures like array, list, stack, tree and useful algorithms are vital for software development.
+4. **Operating Systems Basics:** By learning OS basics, we can have better vision, viewpoints and performance for your applications.
+5. **Network Basics:** Network is related to computer organization, OS and the whole information transfer process.
+In some cases you'll face it in the development cycle.
+So, it's important to learn network basics.
+6. **Software Testing:** Testing is an important part of software engineering.
+Unit testing, its best practices and techniques like black box, white box, mocking, TDD and integration testing are subjects whic must be known.
+7. **Version Control System:** VCS tools are very important by saving so much time for collaborative works and versioning.

+***

+### Basic Concepts of OOP (Object Oriented Programming)
+1. **Class:** The class is a model or blueprint or prototype of an object that defines or specifies all the properties & behavior of the objects.
+2. **Abstraction:** Abstraction means hiding the implementation and showing only functionality to the user.
+3. **Object:** An object is an entity or instance of a class.
+Each object has properties and behaviors.
+4. **Encapsulation:** Encapsulation is the process of binding the data by making it private and functions to process that data into a single unit.
+5. **Inheritance:** Inheritance is the process of acquiring or sharing the properties and behaviors of the base class into the sub class to achieve reusability.
+6. **Polymorphism:** Polymorphism refers to the ability to process objects differently depending on their data type or class.

+***

 ### Ways to stay motivated while learning to code
 1. **Starts Small!** - Learning code can be a daunting task to many, but one of the most helpful ways to learn and stay engaged it is to start small.
 2. **Celebrate the Little Things!** - Learning to code gives you the tools to build things that can potentially change the world.
 Build things, test what you learned, and keep going at it.